EtchedPixels/pcc-tms9995/doc/NOTES.md

 a temporary and issuing a constant add in order to create an OREG with no offset.

+Take care to allow for worst case offsets if you are using types that require multiple loads.
+Several of the existing targets appears to be buggy in this respect.
+If for example your largest reach is 255 bytes but you load a longlong from address offsets and n + 4 you need to take that into consideration using the passed type parameter.

+Note that you cannot use this function to block the use of a specific register for offsets.
+The compiler will always turn an unsuitable OREG into either a UMUL (for offset 0) or an addition into a temporary and then a UMUL, and that may itself use any register in the class irrespective of notoff().

 ````
 void offstar(NODE *p, int shape)
 ````